alexfariakof/app-despesas-pessoais/README.md

 Make sure have instaled tool ReportGenerator, if not Run `dotnet tool install --global dotnet-reportgenerator-globaltool`

-* Report Generator
-     > In windows at root project path CMD or Powershell Run `./generate_coverage_report.ps1`.
-The Report will open in default browser automatically.

-     > In Linux bash at root project path Run `./generate_coverage_report.sh`.
+Run  `./generate_coverage_report.ps1` if using windows, or Run `./generate_coverage_report.sh` if using linux.
 The Report will open in default browser automatically.

 ![reportTestCoverage](https://github.com/alexfariakof/despesas-backend-api-net-core/assets/42475620/afd1b5e4-5a2f-490c-bf4f-a530df41c1ae)